pmndrs/react-spring/readme.md

         scrolling={false}
         // Horizontal or vertical scroll direction
         horizontal={true}
-        ref={ref => this.parallax = ref}>
+        // Capture the main ref to call "scrollTo" on it ref={ref => this.parallax = ref}>

         // Add as many layers as you like